Celeste1221/LogoOrderItem/README.md

 # LogoOrderItem

-LogoOrderItem uses windows forms and design patterns - factory and decorator to let users select an item and choose the text they want printed on the item.
-It
+LogoOrderItem uses windows forms and the factory and decorator patterns to let users select an item and choose the graphics or text they want on the item.

 ## Usage